RafaelGSS/blog/priv/posts/08-diagnostics-channel-is-landed.md

 `diagnostics_channel` is still a experimental module.
 Since this module is just an API to provide information out-of-box the community should adopt it in their library, it means, add support to this feature in most library around nodejs ecossytem.

 For instance, [`Fastify`](http://fastify.io/) already support `diagnostics_channel` through plugin [`fastify-diagnostics-channel`](https://github.com/fastify/fastify-diagnostics-channel).

+---

+## Acknowledgment

+Thanks to [@Qard](http://stephenbelanger.com/) that's spend time working on it and made the review of this quick introduction.